 I encourage you to enter into it with the intention to understand why something occurred, what you are learning from it, how it has been serving you, and how it has influenced how you are showing up in the world.

-Here are some ideas of how to begin: light a candle, play quiet background music, make your favorite tea, spray aromatherapy or burn sage to clear the space, dim the lights a little, get your favorite soft blanket, pillows, or sweater to get comfortable, etc. You are making the space with intention to create a safe place for you to be with yourself and allow self-expression through writing.
+Here are some ideas of how to begin: light a candle, play quiet background music, make your favorite tea, spray aromatherapy or burn sage to clear the space, dim the lights a little, get your favorite soft blanket, pillows, or sweater to get comfortable, etc. You are setting the space with intention to create a safe place for you to be with yourself and allow self-expression through writing.
+Also important is self-curiosity and openness to have deeper understanding.

 Next, send out a heartfelt invitation to the spirit of the Earth, the Source of all life, personal spirit guides, and your Higher Self to support you as you explore and work on the places inside that are not at peace- places where you hold onto memories and emotions of sorrow, anger, heartache, fear, jealousy, or other emotions.
 (You do not have to know who your personal spirit guides are in order to call upon them to be with you.)
 You can also invite the spirit of a plant or tree or animal species to be with you (such as “bear” or “lion”).
 If you feel a fondness for or special connection to this being, it can help you open your heart as you invite it and sense its presence.